hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-custom-code.md

         ....
     ],
     "status": True/False,
+    "conversation_data": {}, // Optional
+    "permanent_user_data": {} // Optional
 }
 ```

+> conversation_data and permanent_user_data keys are only required if you want to update the conversation and permanent user data from the backend

 | Name     | Type    | Description                                                  |
 | -------- | ------- | ------------------------------------------------------------ |